-Megan Thee Stallion Pens Op-ed “Why I Speak Up For Black Women” For The New York Times
+Megan Thee Stallion Pens ‘NY Times’ Op-ed About Protecting Black Women—‘The Most Disrespected & Disregarded Group’

-Megan Thee Stallion Pens Op-ed “Why I Speak Up For Black Women” for the New York Times hours before Tory Lanez court appearance.
+Megan Thee Stallion has penned an Op-ed “Why I Speak Up For Black Women” for the New York Times hours before Tory Lanez’ court appearance.

 This morning, Megan Thee Stallion released her first opinion piece in the New York Times on the topic of protecting Black women at all costs.

-In the piece, Megan highlights how Black women have gone from not being able to vote in this country to now being the key for the Democratic patry’s victory on November 3rd–All while being the most disrespected group in the world.
-This speaks to a larger problem that Black women are supposed to always come in and fix the problems while no one looks out for them, in the same way, at any point.
+In the piece, Megan highlighted how Black women have gone from not being able to vote in this country to now being the key for the Democratic party’s victory on November 3rd–All while being the most “disrespected and disregarded” group in the world.
+This speaks to a larger problem that Black women are always forced with the task of coming in and fixing the problems of the world, while the world continuously fails to look out for them in times of need.

 Megan has been in the news lately after a traumatic experience in which she was shot in Los Angeles by someone she describes as a friend.
-To clear up any confusion about if she was dating Tory Lanez, the answer is no. Her recent callout of Kentucky Attorney General Daniel Cameron on Saturday Night Live was met with criticisms and backlash. which Megan calls necessary and says shouldn’t be controversial.
-She also points to Congressman John Lewis and his “Good Trouble” mentality as inspiration.
+To clear up any confusion Meg was quick to shut down rumors that she was dating Tory Lanez (Who’s name she omitted ) during the time of her incident:

+“I was recently the victim of an act of violence by a man,” Megan wrote.
+“After a party, I was shot twice as I walked away from him.
+We were not in a relationship.
+Truthfully, I was shocked that I ended up in that place.”

+Megan also wrote about her hopes for the election and that she stands with Kamala Harris who is currently championing change as the first Black female to ever run for VP:

 We could break down the entire thing, but it’s best you read Megan’s words in the way she intended them to be presented by clicking here.